(UPDATED) All you need to know about ownership of electric vehicles (EVs) in Singapore in 2019

 Tesla Model S 85 D – 435km

 The earliest EVs CarBuyer tested here were enough to give any driver range anxiety, range panic, and range generalised depression disorder.
-As you’ll read in our First Drives that follow, EVs now have dependable, real-life range of around 200km at the least.
+As you’ve read, EVs now have dependable, real-life range of around 200km at the least.

 Charging an EV can be done at home (with a wallbox, see below).
 The biggest challenge to EV ownership is if you don’t have a landed home, or access to a private charger, which honestly is the case for most of us Singaporeans.

-Currently for Singapore, the network of public EV chargers is quite small.
-BMW and Hyundai allow charging at their own showroom premises, though that is only a single location.
+Currently for Singapore, the network of public EV chargers is quite small, though it has expanded greatly in recent times.
+BMW and Hyundai allow charging at their own showroom premises.

 “The biggest challenge to EV ownership is if you don’t have a landed home, or access to a private charger…”